xebia-functional/refine_types_scala3/README.md

 [error] (advanced / Compile / compileIncremental) Compilation failed
 ```

-So now that we are using the two methods `apply` and `from`, we can validate known and unknown values during compilation and running time.
+So now that we are using the two methods `apply` and `from`, we can validate known and unknown values during compilation and runtime.
 But... the validation on the `apply` method was different from the one in the `from` method.
 Why?
 > An if-then-else expression whose condition is a constant expression can be simplified to the selected branch.
 > Prefixing an if-then-else expression with inline enforces that the condition has to be a constant expression, and thus guarantees that the conditional will always simplify.